-You may know the traditional Biblical Christmas story, but in Provence, there is a bit more to it.
-The Provence Christmas story is told in a Nativity play called a pastorale.
-It incorporates the main details of the traditional Nativity but sets it in a nineteenth-century Provençal village.
+You may know the traditional Biblical Christmas story, but in Provence there’s a bit more to it.
+The Provençal version is told in a Nativity play called a pastorale which incorporates the main details of the traditional Nativity but sets it in a nineteenth-century Provençal village.

 The word pastorale basically means “shepherd’s song” and is a reference to the Biblical Christmas story where the shepherds are the first to hear the good news.
 Early pastorales told only the Biblical narrative of the birth of Jesus, but in the mid 1800s, Antoine Maurel, a Provençal poet, added some local flavor.
 His pastorale was one of the first to incorporate the Provence villagers and to add a bit of Provençal humor.

 These Christmas plays go hand in hand with the Provence santons (little saints) which populate the Provençal crèche.
 Every miniature figure has its own story which is told in one of the Christmas pastorales.

 Several pastorales exist, but Maurel’s is still one of the most popular.
 Below is a simplified version of Maurel’s pastorale which was first performed in 1844.
 (Note – it’s not a politically correct play.)

 It’s night and shepherds are in the hills tending their sheep.
 Suddenly a bright light appears above them.
 It’s an angel who announces that Jesus has been born in Bethlehem (which, conveniently, happens to be a Provençal village).
 The shepherds decide to go welcome the Holy Infant.